jurrdb/fasttree_reproduction/README.md

 # FastTree reproduction
 A reproduction of the Fast Tree algorithm by Price et al. (2009), which generates a phylogenetic tree from a list of nucleotide sequences.

+## Installation
+To install the software, navigate to the fasttree directory and run `pip install .`.
+This registers

 ## How to run the program

 ### Using a Python compatible IDE